Resize Ubuntu Partitions in Hyper-V to Use Full Disk

 • Gérald Barré

-First, check the partition table to see the current size of the partition:
+First, check the partition table to view the current disk and partition sizes:

 Shell